Ivan the Terrible: Posthumous reputation

 A consequence was that the writer Alexei Tolstoy began work on a stage version of Ivan's life, and Sergei Eisenstein began what was to be a three-part film tribute to Ivan.
 Both projects were personally supervised by Stalin, at a time when the Soviet Union was engaged in a war with Nazi Germany.
 He read the scripts of Tolstoy's play and the first of Eisenstein's films in tandem after the Battle of Kursk in 1943, praised Eisenstein's version but rejected Tolstoy's.
 It took Tolstoy until 1944 to write a version that satisfied Stalin.
 Eisenstein's success with Ivan the Terrible Part 1 was not repeated with the follow-up, The Boyar's Revolt, which angered Stalin because it portrayed a man suffering pangs of conscience.
 Stalin told Eisenstein: "Ivan the Terrible was very cruel.
 You can show that he was cruel, but you have to show why it was essential to be cruel.
 One of Ivan the Terrible's mistakes was that he didn't finish off the five major families."
-The film was suppressed until 1958.
+In popular culture, Night at the Museum: Battle of the Smithsonian is a 2009 American fantasy comedy film directed by Shawn Levy, which features Christopher Guest as Ivan the Terrible.

-In post-Soviet Russia, there was a campaign to seek the granting of sainthood to Ivan IV, but the Russian Orthodox Church opposed the idea.
+In post-Soviet Russia, there was a campaign to seek the granting of sainthood to Ivan IV, but the Russian Orthodox Church opposed the idea, due to his execution of Metropolitan bishop Philip II, who had been canonised in 1652.
 The first statue of Ivan the Terrible was officially open in Oryol, Russia, in 2016.
 Formally, the statue was unveiled in honor of the 450th anniversary of the founding of Oryol, a Russian city of about 310,000 that was established as a fortress to defend Moscow's southern borders.
 Informally, there was a big political subtext.
 The opposition thinks that Ivan the Terrible's rehabilitation echoes Stalin's era.
 The erection of the statue was widely covered in international media like The Guardian, The Washington Post, Politico, and others.
 The Russian Orthodox Church officially supported the erection of the monument.

-Ancestry

-Patrilineal descent

-Patrilineal descent is the principle behind membership in royal houses, as it can be traced back through the generations – which means that if Ivan IV were to choose a historically accurate house name, it would be Rurikid, as all his male-line ancestors have been of that house.

-Ivan is a member of the Rurikid dynasty.
-Ivan's patriline is the line from which he is descended father to son: